Seasonal Worker Jobs in USA with Visa Sponsorship

 Do I need a degree to get sponsored for a seasonal worker visa?

-No. H-2A and H-2B visas don't require a college degree.
+No. H-2A visa and H-2B visas don't require a college degree.
 Eligibility is based on the nature of the work, not your education level.
 The employer must show the position is temporary and that qualified U.S. workers aren't available.
 Skills and prior experience in the role are more relevant than formal credentials.

 How long can I stay in the U.S. on an H-2B seasonal worker visa?